 This covers the basics of user discovery using a domain controller.
 A 3rd party machine can be configured to query server logs remotely - see the detailed scripts for how this is achieved: https://github.com/acaprojects/ruby-engine/blob/master/docs/capturing_user_devices.md

-It is possible to use additional events and modify scripts as required for security compliance.
+It is possible to use additional events and change scripts as required for security compliance.
 For more details on how this is implemented please see our detailed configuration guide.